 I knew from the start that being someone’s mom would change everything.
-I was ready to be busier, more tired, and even more caffeinated.
-It was a given that being pulled in 12,000 directions at once would become the rule instead of the exception.
-But I guess I wasn’t ready for the toll of Mom’s silent workload.
+I was ready to be busier, more tired, and more caffeinated.
+Being pulled in a dozen directions at once felt like part of the job.
+What I wasn’t prepared for was the toll of mom’s silent workload.

 So, why don’t I work on it when I get home?
 Because after the appointments, I go home to make dinner and help with homework.
 And after that, there’s wrangling kids into the shower, loading the dishwasher, and trying for the third time this week to actually fold the baskets of laundry we’ve been living out of.
 And, of course, I can’t forget that soccer starts again next week.
 Oh, and how could I forget the playdates need to be arranged during summer break?
 The mental checklist of what needs to be done, what our family has coming up, and what I put off until tomorrow is draining.
 Seriously – there isn’t enough coffee in the world.